napari/docs/docs/getting_started/quick_start.md

 print('the cell area is: ', props[0].area)
 ```

-Alternatively, try [this plugin](https://www.napari-hub.org/plugins/napari-skimage-regionprops) to have the result in a table form.
+Alternatively, try [this plugin](https://napari-hub.org/plugins/napari-skimage.html) to use a GUI widget instead of the console.

 **Note:** the area reported by `regionprops` is the number of pixels.
 Check pixel size and convert the reported number to physical units.